 Since 2012, CYP have been creating local employment opportunities through our social enterprises.
 We currently operate a popular hostel as well as hosting a wide variety of functions (parties, meetings and many other events).

 The majority of our staff are young people from the local area – for many, this is their first job.
 As well as gaining valuable work experience, they also benefit from a variety of different training opportunities.
 Many are employed as Modern Apprentices, meaning that they complete an SVQ in Hospitality whilst working with us.
-As an accredited SQA centre, this is something that we can deliver in-house.
-Currently, we also work with CJS to offer supported job roles to young people who may require a little more help to build their confidence and get used to the world of work.
+As an accredited SQA centre, this is something that we deliver in-house.
+Currently, we also work with SCVO and Stirling Council to offer supported job roles to young people who may require a little more help to build their confidence and get used to the world of work.

 Callander Landscape Partnership